 i.
 Do you have an HDD?
 If you are using a Hard Drive in 2023, take a big jump to an SSD.
 An SSD with not only higher storage, but also tech specs like SATA III, PCI-E NVMe and so.

 ii.
 Is your budget too tight?
 If it’s too tight, and if you’re not planning to save enough money that buys an ultrawide gaming monitor, go for an SSD.

 iii.
 Do you already have an SSD?
-If you do, just go for the ultrawide monitor, and skip the SSD upgrade for now.
+If you do, just go for the ultrawide monitor, and skip the upgrade for now.

 If you have an HDD right now, the reason I recommended a big jump to a good SSD is that loading times are the worst possible way to waste your gaming time.
-Like, it’s so unproductive to wait 10s of minutes for the OS or the games to load.
+Like, it’s so unproductive to wait tens of minutes for the OS or the games to load.
 You deserve better than that.

 What Games do you Play?

 For some gaming needs, an ultrawide monitor has a more significant impact than others.
 For example, for flight simulators, the wider field of view is a huge advantage, while the same can’t be said for an FPS.

 Here is a list of some game types that work great with an ultrawide monitor: